mattetti/merb_babel/README.markdown

     before :set_language

-All locale work is done in merb_babel/lib/merb_babel/m_locale.rb and tested in spec/merb_babel_spec.rb
+All locale work is done in ``merb_babel/lib/merb_babel/m_locale.rb`` and tested in ``spec/merb_babel_spec.rb``

 Localization(L10n)
 ------------------

 L10n is basically the adaptation of your product to a specific locale.
 In our case, we see L10n as the storing and retrieval of localized data. (for a locale or language)

-Localizations are loaded from the localization files.
+Localizations are loaded from localization files.

 Localization files are simple yaml files that get loaded in memory.
-By default Merb_babel will look in ./lang for localization files.
+By default Merb\_babel will look in ./lang for localization files.
 The default location is defined in Merb::Plugins.config[:merb_babel][:localization_dirs] and can be overwritten.
 Also, you can add more folders to look for by calling:

     add_localization_dir(path_with_more_localization_files)

 Note: when you add a new localization directory, localizations gets reloaded.
+This needs to be done when Merb loads as I didn't add a mutex around that task yet.

 Localizations are available in #localizations and are namespaced as follows: